Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_teaching/Random-Matrices.md

 venue: "University of Science and Technology of China, Mathematics Department"
 date: 2023-04-15
 location: "Anhui, China"
+excerpt: "This is a workshop on Probability Theory and Mathematical Statistics, initiated by the instructor associate professor [Dangzheng Liu](http://staff.ustc.edu.cn/~dzliu/). "
 ---
-This is a workshop on Probability Theory and Mathematical Statistics, initiated by the instructor associate professor [Dangzheng Liu](http://staff.ustc.edu.cn/~dzliu/).

 My presentation primarily focused on random matrices, particularly using the Moment Method to prove:
 - Wigner’s Semicircle Law